-It should be noted that the government guarantee is a continuing subject of political discussion in the canton of St.Gallen.
-Any change to the government guarantee (partial or complete cancellation) could, however, only be brought about by a change to the Swiss Cantonal Banking Act.
-Any such change to the legislation would require a referendum, meaning that the electorate would have the final decision.
+The government guarantee is the subject of repeated political discussions in the Canton of St.Gallen.
+However, any adjustment to the government guarantee (partial or full abolition) could only be brought about by means of a change to the Cantonal Bank Act.
+Such a change in law would be subject to a referendum in which voters would have the final say.

 St. Leonhardstrasse 25

 Postal account: 90-219-8